 All these products are available at your local North Canterbury Vets clinic.

 Lamb milk powders are specially formulated to meet the needs of your lamb.
 Lamb teats that can screw onto a coke or water bottle or complete lamb feeding bottles are available from North Canterbury Vets.
 Supplement the milk with lamb or multifeed pellet.
 Keep your lamb moving regularly so it has access to fresh grass.

 Unfortunately, abomasal bloat kills up to 30% of bottle-fed lambs before weaning.
-If feeding big feeds 2-3x/day (as opposed to the natural 8x/day), then you are at HIGH risk & yoghurtising your milk is THE ONLY proven way to remove the risk.
+If feeding big feeds 2-3x/day (as opposed to the natural 8x/day), then you are at an increased risk.

 See below for more about abomasal bloat and a yoghurtising recipe.